 At HDR graphics and Extreme frame rate settings, the Mi 10T shows a consistent performance, relentlessly outputting frame rates close to 60fps through the 26 minutes of gameplay.
 The only frame rate drops were seen during the loading screens.

 Battlelands Royale is yet another battle royale game but instead of a first-person or third-person perspective, you play from an aerial view and that makes the game engaging.

 The Xiaomi Mi 10T once again performs magnificently, clocking a consistent frame rate of 144fps.
 The only occasional dips we see in the frame rate are at the loading screens since each match lasts only about 3-4 minutes.

-Finally, the overall performance is very good, and watching HD+ content online, browsing large websites, rendering and editing HD videos, playing high refresh rate games for a long time is not gonna slow down or we don’t find any lag.
+Finally, the overall performance is very good and watching HD+ content online, browsing large websites, rendering and editing HD videos, and playing high refresh rate games for a long time is not gonna slow down or we don’t find any lag.

 The smartphone flourishes with a 64MP precision triple camera setup located at the backside of the device.
 It consists of a 64MP f/1.89 main sensor, with a 13MP f/2.4 wide-angle sensor and a 5MP f/2.4 macro camera.
 There is a 20MP f/2.2 selfie-shooting lens on the front.

 Xiaomi has opted for the Sony IMX 64 MP high resolution with a 1/1.7″ sensor size.
 The sensor supports 0.8μm pixel size with 4-in-1 to 1.6μm Super Pixel and up to 10X digital zoom.